acalcutt/reddit/README.md

 REDDIT_USER=reddit REDDIT_DOMAIN=reddit.local ./install-reddit.sh
 ```

-The installer will handle system dependencies, Python setup, database configuration, and service installation.
+The installer will handle system dependencies, Python virtual environment setup, database configuration, and service installation.
+A Python venv is created at `/home/reddit/venv`.

 4. Add the domain to your hosts file (on the host machine if using a VM):